 Blogs are the fifth most trusted source for accurate information on the internet.
 When you create helpful, relevant content, you’re taking steps to build positive relationships with the people you want to reach the most.
 You can further increase consumers’ trust in your content by backing it up with (and linking to) credible sources, such as news sites or industry articles.

 Blogs outweigh paid ads in reliability and boost a website’s reputation.
-70-80% of users report ignoring paid posts or ads and only using organic results (such as blog posts or a website’s pages).
-In addition, 52% of potential customers think a website is more credible when it has blogs.
+Nearly 80% of users report ignoring paid posts or ads and only using organic results (such as blog posts or a website’s pages).
 Blogs can boost your organic SEO, getting your site more clicks and reaching more potential customers while building their trust in you.

 But not all blogs are created equal.
 There are things you can do to make your content more appealing and trust-building for your target audience.

 How to Write Blogs Your Customers Will Love

 1. Keep your titles short and sweet.

 Blog titles with six to 13 words result in the highest, most consistent levels of traffic.
 Short headlines make it easy for readers to get a quick idea of whether your blog answers the questions they’re asking.
 The same goes for subheads since many of your prospects will likely just skim your content instead of reading word-for-word.
 When you keep your subheads brief—making them a summary of the content below—potential customers will have an easier time skimming the post and understanding the purpose of your blog.